 What is Pool Foam?

 Foaming shows a pool’s health—or the lack thereof.
-Looking at your pool, you’ll know the difference between bubbles and foam intuitively because something just won’t look right with pool foam.
-It’ll be thick and remain on the surface while bubbles don’t do that.
+It may be difficult to tell the difference between bubbles and foam, but in general, the foam will be thick and remain on the surface, while bubbles are airy and will pop much easier.